CloudReactor/docs/cloudreactor.md

 - Minimize developer headaches: our Quickstart repo comes with a Docker python container.
 Containerisation ensures that all engineers on your team can develop in an identical environment -- and that the production instance will also be the same.
 - Deploying to AWS ECS: deploy to AWS with just a single command.
 - Running tasks on ECS Fargate: ECS Fargate is serverless, which eliminates server maintenance and reduces cost ([see below for more](#why-should-i-use-ecs))
 - Monitoring and managing tasks: the CloudReactor SaaS dashboard allows you to view historical executions, change run schedules and stop / start tasks with just a few clicks.
-Once CloudReactor has been integrated with a PagerDuty account, alert methods can be set up for any task or workflow with just a click
+Once CloudReactor has been integrated with a PagerDuty account or email profile, alert methods can be set up for any Task or Workflow with just a click
-- Orchestrating tasks: Our drag & drop workflow composer allows you to create a workflow in seconds
+- Orchestrating tasks: Our drag & drop Workflow composer allows you to create a Workflow in seconds
 - System maintenance: CloudReactor is hosted, meaning you don't need to set up or maintain any additional servers, databases, message queues, etc.

-## Why should I use ECS?
+## Why should I use ECS Fargate?

 Using AWS ECS with the Fargate execution method to run tasks has several benefits: